Installation

 If not installed, run: pipx install opentraces

-If already installed, run: opentraces upgrade
+If already installed, run: opentraces setup upgrade

 Step 2 - Authenticate:

-to authorize in the browser (this pushes to existing datasets).
+to authorize in the browser.

 Step 3 - Initialize:

-`opentraces init --agent <agent> --review-policy review --import-existing`
+`opentraces init --agent claude-code --review-policy review --import-existing`

 This creates a private HuggingFace dataset, installs the session capture